 - If a student fails a class and is then placed in the same class with the same teacher the following semester, that student may request a section change.

 - If a student has a physical disability that requires a specific classroom building, that student may request a section change.
-However, the student needs to first bring to the CELCIS office 1) a letter from a physician that specifically describes the physical disability and 2) a letter of support from WMU’s Disability Services for Students Office.
+However, the student needs to have a documented disability through the Disability Services for Students Office.
 The CELCIS office must receive these documents before any change will be considered.

 Promotion and Program Completion